Kotuon/super_waddle/README.md

 ## Introduction

-My projectt uses verlet integration to simulate up to 40,000 particles inside a custom engine.
+My project uses verlet integration to simulate up to 40,000 particles inside a custom engine.

 ## Technology Used
 * C++ 20